Frequently Asked Questions

 How many views do I need to provide? ▼

-For a Design Patent, you typically need seven views: front, back, right side, left side, top, bottom, and a perspective view.
-For a Utility Patent, you only need enough views to clearly explain the invention's mechanism.
+For a Design Patent, there must be at least 4-7 views: front, rear, right side, left side, top, bottom, and perspective view.
+For Utility Patents, just enough views to sufficiently describe how the invention operates are necessary.

 Do I need to include dimensions or measurements? ▼